Grant Making Programme

 The Archbishop of York Youth Trust's grant making programme focuses on projects that are reaching out to young people in challenging and deprived communities.
 Each project we support also empowers young people to play an active role in their community and we'll be looking to fund many more in 2015.

-The Archbishop of York Youth Trust
+Charity information: The Archbishop of York Youth Trust

 Young People are often viewed as the problem in our society whereas we believe they are in fact the solution.
 It's important to give them meaningful opportunities to engage with their communities so they can be empowered to become active citizens and help to change our communities for the better.
 Our grants are focuses in challenging and deprived areas across the north of England where young people are being equipped to 'be the change they want to see'.